Classical Education & Its Discontents

 Colin Redemer

-Colin Redemer (Ph.D. candidate, University of Aberdeen) is Director of Education at American Reformer and a professor at St. Mary’s College of California.
+Colin Redemer (Ph.D., University of Aberdeen) is Director of Education at American Reformer, Managing Director at Beck & Stone, and a professor at St. Mary’s College of California.
+He also serves as a Fellow of the Henning Institute and a board member at the Classical Learning Test.
 Formerly he was Executive Director of the Davenant Institute and co-founder of Davenant Hall.
-His writing has appeared in Ad Fontes Journal, American Mind, First Things, Mere Orthodoxy, and The Lamp, among others; most recently his book returning the Protestant philosopher poet Thomas Traherne to his rightful place among virtue ethicists, The Shining Human Creature.
+His writing has appeared in Ad Fontes Journal, American Mind, First Things, Mere Orthodoxy, and The Lamp, among others; most recently his book returning the Protestant philosopher poet Thomas Traherne to his rightful place among virtue ethicists, Made Like the Maker.